ThunderRoar/Rewind/README.md

    written to CockroachDB as append-only, content-addressed rows.
 Nothing is ever updated or deleted.

-2. **Search.** Every event is embedded (Amazon Titan v2, 512 dims) and indexed in CockroachDB's distributed vector index.
+2. **Search.** Every event carries a 512-dim embedding indexed in CockroachDB's distributed vector index (Amazon Titan v2 on demo runs — see [below](#cockroachdb-tools-used) for how the index reaches ~900k rows).
 You can search "every time it tried to refund over $500" across every run and jump straight to the moment.

 3. **Fork.** Right-click the poisoned `memory_write`, change the value (1002 → 1001), and submit.
    That creates a new run which shares events 0..N-1 with the parent and diverges from the fork